abidalfrz/final-project-pemrograman-berorientasi-objek/README.md

    ```bash
    cd final-project-pemrograman-berorientasi-objek/Expense_Tracker
    ```
+3. Create a new MySQL database, for example `expense_tracker`.
+4. Configure database connection:
+   - Open the `src/main/java/util/HibernateUtil.java` file.
+   - Update the database URL, username, and password to match your MySQL configuration.
-3. Run the application:
+5. Run the application:
    ```bash
    mvn tomcat7:run
    ```
-4. Open your web browser and go to:
+6. Open your web browser and go to:
    ```
    http://localhost:8080/Expense_Tracker
    ```